mozfr/transvision/README.md

 - Composer (Dependency Manager for PHP, https://getcomposer.org/)
 - mercurial, git, svn to check out data sources (only for a Full installation for production)
 - php5-xsl and GraphViz packages for generating the documentation with [phpDocumentor][]
+- libpspell-dev, php5-pspell and aspell-en packages for running spell checking in English on [Unlocalized words view][].
 - Apache with mod_rewrite activated

 ## Full Installation (production or heavy development)